 Provide one option for each payment type

 Providing one payment option for each payment type makes it clear to customers which option they need to use for their chosen payment method.
 For most stores we suggest having one option for debit/credit card, digital wallet and instalments.
-Our recommendations are ClearAccept or PayPal.
+Our recommendations are EKMPAY powered by ClearAccept or PayPal.
 This means that there’s no chance for customers to get confused so that they pay quickly and are less likely to drop off.
 You want the process to be so easy that they don’t stop to question any step.

 It also ensures customers trust you by delivering the professional journey they are expecting.
 Having multiple options for debit card payments when they are used to seeing one can be confusing as they may think there is a difference that impacts them that they are unaware of, and at worst can potentially look fraudulent.